- Czech Republic

 - Medal Round: Best of the Projected 2022 Olympic Rosters

 The NHL clearly views China as an enormous opportunity with untapped economic potential.
 Sending its players to the 2022 Olympic Games would have a major impact on gaining a foothold in China.

-But with the next Winter Games two years out, what might Team USA’s roster look like?
+But with the next Winter Games a year away, what might Team USA’s roster look like?
 Let’s dive in.

 Projected 2022 U.S. Olympic Team Roster

 Here’s how the United States men’s hockey team could fill out when the world gathers in Beijing for the 2022 Olympic Games: